Energy efficiency in mechanical refrigeration systems for the meat industry

 Electrical energy costs 1cent kWh* 5cent kWh* 5 kWh*

-Cost for 4,000 hours operation $17 000 $85000 $68 000
+Cost for 4,000 hours of operation $17 000 $85000 $68 000

 Operating cost as % of investment 7.2% 18% 13.5%

-Payback 2 years
+Payback Two years

 * With an additional investment for energy savings